akvorado/akvorado/console/data/docs/00-intro.md

 The easiest way to get started is with [Docker](https://docs.docker.com/get-docker) and [Docker Compose V2](https://docs.docker.com/compose/install/).
 On Ubuntu systems, you can install the `docker-compose-v2` package.
-On MacOS, you can use the `docker-compose` formula from Homebrew.
+On macOS, you can use the `docker-compose` formula from Homebrew.

 ```console